ABOUT HSS

 MUSIC

 Each HSS student is loaned a binder containing instruction books and sheet music at the beginning and throughout the HSS year.
-The loaned music will be marked with a Homeschool Strings stamp and must be returned in good condition following the spring concert.
+A method book is included with your tuition cost and it becomes property of the student without need for return.
+The remainder of the music will be marked with a Homeschool Strings stamp and must be returned in good condition following the spring concert.
 If the music is not returned in good condition, the parent will be billed for the replacement cost of $50.
-A method book is included with your tuition cost and it becomes property of the student without need for return.

 PREPARATION